zeketorres/sm_ad_rules/README.md

 |Kiran Venna     | Trusted      |Training         | Canada        |[Link](https://www.facebook.com/kiran.venna.3/?show_switched_toast=0)  |[Link](https://www.linkedin.com/in/kiran-venna-703818149/) | |
 |Sumayya Asraf   | Trusted      |Training         |               |[Link](https://www.linkedin.com/in/sumayya-asraf-03694850/) |[Link](https://www.facebook.com/sumayya.asraf/?show_switched_toast=0) | |

+## Banned - Soon to be Permanent Ban
 PROFILES WE FIND ANNOYING - THEY WILL BE BANNED SOON These post training ads with no regard to group community and flood board with ads.
 These have been asked numerous times to improve their standards and have yet to do so.